bhaveshdev09/vendor-hub-api/README.md

    ```bash
    python manage.py runserver
    ```
+5. Set the environment variables

+   > Please refer **.env.example** for must have variables

-5. Access the application at http://localhost:8000.
+6. Access the application at http://localhost:8000.

 ## API Endpoints